 Grace to you!

-During the homily in the serenity of the solemn Eucharistic celebration, the Pope stated:
+During the homily in the serenity of the solemn Eucharistic celebration, the the Holy Father stated:

 “The holy spouses, Louis Martin and Marie-Azelie Guerin, practiced Christian service in the family, creating day by day an environment of faith and love which nurtured the vocations of their daughters, among whom was Saint Therese of the Child Jesus."
 They are the first-ever married couple with children to be canonized in the same ceremony.

 History was made.
 It is people who make history.
 The Martins did, and in a big way—the way of sanctity.
 It is in this context I always look at the story of Saint Theresa (January 2, 1873 – September 30, 1897), popularly known as The Little Flower.
-Her appreciation and practice of virtue started in the home, the church of the home.
+Her appreciation and practice of virtue started in the home, the "Church of the home" (John Paul II, Familiaris Consortio, 1981, #38).
 Modeling the way for the child, as Proverbs 22:6 admonishes, is rewarding.

 So for the girl Therese, the home nurtured the saint.
 It’s important for us to pay attention to the impact our examples could have on children.
 Children practice what they learn from home, just as they practice at home what they learn elsewhere, including what they copy from the media.
 Watchful care is important.
 Tender, pure and loving example is key.

 The Little Flower’s example of “the little way” is spiritually brilliant.
-“Doing ordinary things extraordinarily,” sounds simple, but it is profound.
-It’s a spiritual model that could permeate every aspect of our lives today, if we live up to it.
-Often, it is in those little acts of love that holiness of life flourishes and God is glorified.
+For the Little Flower, it is “doing ordinary things extraordinarily with love.
+This spiritual model sounds simple, but it is profound.
+It’s a model that could permeate every aspect of our lives today, if we live up to it.
+Often, it is in those little acts of love that holiness of life flourishes.
+It is in them that God is glorified.

-Simple acts like housecleaning, making our bed, keeping the restroom better than we saw it, a genuine smile to a stranger, proper use of time, not wasting food, giving somebody a listening ear, simple acts of charity, spontaneous prayers in response to a prayer-burden, etc., could mean much in our spiritual life.
-It’s in doing these things with purest love that we find the way of perfection.
+Simple acts such as housecleaning, making our bed, keeping the restroom better than we found it, a genuine smile to a stranger, proper use of time, not wasting food and giving somebody a listening ear, may have great impact.
+So also simple acts of charity, spontaneous prayers in response to a prayer-burden, generous gift of our time to help someone else, etc., could mean much in our spiritual life.
+In doing such simple things as these with pure love, we lead the way of perfection.